ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/fx/fx_step_1.md

     mvn jfx:run

 The window should look exactly like the one below.
 As you can see the UI structure has already been defined and styled for you.
-Building an JavaFX app from ground up is outside the scope of this tutorial.</p>
+Building an JavaFX app from ground up is outside the scope of this tutorial.

 ![fx-step-1-1](http://ankor.io/static/images/tutorial/fx-step-1-1.png)